everx-labs/TonNfcClientSwift/README.md

 #### Applet (card) errors

 It is the case when applet (installed on the card) threw some error status word (SW).
 So Swift code just catches it and throws away.
-The exemplary error json looks like this.
+The typical error json looks like this.

 	{
 		"message":"Incorrect PIN (from Ton wallet applet).",